 1. Must Do, May Do

 To begin, I use a weekly checklist.
-I do this to encourage independence, responsibility, and each students knows what their reading center activities will be for the week.
+I do this to encourage independence, responsibility, and each student knows what their reading center activities will be for the week.
 I assign specific “Must Do” tasks and expect that these will be completed by Friday.

 If students finish their must do reading centers before Friday, then they go to the “May Do” list.
 On Friday, I quickly check over their centers and approve their “Must Dos,” if they are all acceptable, the student may have “Free Friday.”